20 German Slang Words & Phrases You Need to Learn [With Context]

 Let’s dive right in.

-One of the best ways to learn German is to go to Germany and immerse yourself in the language and culture.
-Try to read German, listen to music, and absorb the language organically.
+One of the best ways to learn German slang is to go to Germany and immerse yourself in the language and culture.
+You can also try to read German, listen to music, and absorb the language organically.

-You can also watch TV and movies in German to develop your language skills and pick up new expressions.
+The best way to learn German slang is by watching TV and movies in German to develop your language skills and pick up new expressions.
 Visit Lingopie to stream entertaining German language content optimized for language learning.
-Check out here our post about body parts in German.

 20 German Slang Words and Phrases